Optimizing operations management is necessary for any organization in any industry.

 In the health care industry, people’s lives are at stake.
 Effective health care operations management goes beyond improving productivity and earning more money.
 Health care operations strategies and software facilitate the efficient provision and delivery of health care services to patients and communities to ultimately save and improve lives.

-Both the health care industry and health care software space are incredibly diverse in terms of provision of care and communities served, which makes health care operations management a beast unto itself.
+Both the health care industry and healthcare software are incredibly diverse in terms of provision of care and communities served, which makes health care operations management a beast unto itself.
 Proper operations management is vital.

 What is operations management?